In the Heat of the Night (TV series): Syndication

+Paid streaming platforms Amazon Prime, MGM+, Apple TV and other free ad-supported platforms such as Tubi, Plex, The Roku Channel and Pluto TV also show the series on a regular basis or on demand.

 Soundtrack

-The theme song, "In the Heat of the Night", was originally recorded by Quincy Jones, with Ray Charles on vocals and piano for the movie.
+The theme song, "In the Heat of the Night", was originally recorded by Quincy Jones, featuring Ray Charles on vocals and piano for the movie.
 It is usually paired with "They Call Me Mr. Tibbs" on albums.
 Bill Champlin of the band Chicago sang the opening theme song for the television series.

 The original song itself is supposed to be from Virgil's point of view, being a stranger in a hostile environment.
 In the case of the TV series, the lyrics refer to both main characters fighting crime in the tiny town of Sparta.

 Randall Franks and Alan Autry co-produced the cast CD Christmas Time's A Comin for Sonlite and MGM/UA, featuring the entire cast and a host of music stars.
 It was released Christmas 1991 and 1992, and was among the top holiday recordings of those years around the South and Midwest.